Closure of the sea surface height budget with a Stokes offset: The sea surface height budget

-The dominant signal on the GPS buoy is that of wind waves and swell (Fig.~\ref{fig:waveexample}).
+As expected, the dominant signal on the GPS buoy is that of wind waves and swell (Fig.~\ref{fig:waveexample}).
 These are surface gravity waves in the deep-water limit and do not satisfy~\eqref{eqn:hydrostatic}.
-We must average over them to close the sea surface height budget for the signals produced by larger-scale hydrostatic flows.
+We must average over surface gravity waves to close the sea surface height budget for the signals produced by larger-scale hydrostatic flows.
 We average here over 20-minute bins.
-Because the buoy largely moves with the surface waves in the both the vertical and horizontal directions, a time average over the buoy measurements is closer to a Lagrangian than an Eulerian mean of the sea surface height.
-For a plane wave and to second order in the wave amplitude~$a$, this Lagrangian mean differs from the Eulerian mean surface height by the Stokes offset $\frac{1}{2} a^2 k$, where $k$ is the wavenumber \parencite[e.g.,][]{longuet-higgins_eulerian_1986,buhler_waves_2014,salmon_more_2020}.
-The Eulerian mean surface height~$h$ and the Lagrangian mean~$h_\mathrm{g}$ measured by the GPS buoy are therefore related by $h = h_\mathrm{g} - \frac{1}{2} a^2 k$.
-For a typical significant wave height of $\eta = \qty{3}{\meter}$ and a typical wavelength of $2\pi/k = \qty{100}{\meter}$, the Stokes offset is $\frac{1}{16} \eta^2 k = \qty{3.5}{\centi\meter}$, where we used the fact that the height variance of a plane wave is $\frac{1}{2} a^2$ and that the significant wave height is defined as four times the root-mean-square height.
-The offset is therefore comparable to the mesoscale signal (order \qty{10}{\centi\meter}) and greater than SWOT's precision.
-It varies in time as the wave properties evolve, so it is indispensable to close the budget~\eqref{eqn:sshbudget}.
-The residual $h_\mathrm{g}' - h_\mathrm{a}' - h_\mathrm{b}' - h_\mathrm{s}'$ should not vanish but equal the Stokes offset (with its average over the time series removed).
+Because the buoy largely moves with the surface waves in both the vertical and horizontal directions, a time average over the buoy measurements is closer to a Lagrangian than an Eulerian mean of the sea surface height.
+For a plane wave and to second order in the wave amplitude~$a$, this Lagrangian mean differs from the Eulerian mean surface height by the Stokes offset $h_\mathrm{l} = \frac{1}{2} k a^2$, where $k$ is the wavenumber \parencite[e.g.,][]{longuet-higgins_eulerian_1986,buhler_waves_2014,salmon_more_2020}.\footnote{The Stokes offset is linked to the divergent generalized Lagrangian-mean (GLM) circulation when the wave field grows or decays in amplitude \parencite{mcintyre_note_1988,buhler_waves_2014,vanneste_stokes_2022}.} The Eulerian mean surface height~$h$ and the Lagrangian mean~$h_\mathrm{g}$ measured by the GPS buoy are therefore related by

+For a typical significant wave height of $\eta = \qty{3}{\meter}$ and a typical wavelength of $2\pi/k = \qty{100}{\meter}$, the Stokes offset is $h_\mathrm{l} = \frac{1}{16} k \eta^2 = \qty{3.5}{\centi\meter}$, where we used that the significant wave height is defined as four times the root-mean-square height.
+The offset is therefore comparable to the mesoscale signal (order~\qty{10}{\centi\meter}) and greater than SWOT's precision (order~\qty{1}{\centi\meter}).
+It varies in time as the surface wave properties evolve, so it is indispensable to close the budget~\eqref{eqn:sshbudget}.
+The residual $h_\mathrm{g}' - h_\mathrm{a}' - h_\mathrm{b}' - h_\mathrm{s}'$ should not vanish but equal the Stokes offset~$h_\mathrm{l}'$ (with its average over the time series removed).